nexusformat/definitions/manual/source/introduction.rst

 with the NeXus standard.
 NeXus provides a forum for the scientific community to exchange ideas in data storage through the NeXus wiki.

-The NeXus International Advisory Committee supervises the development and maintenance of the NeXus common data format for neutron, X-ray, and muon science.
+The :ref:`NeXus International Advisory Committee <NIAC>` (NIAC) supervises the development and maintenance of the NeXus common data format for neutron, X-ray, and muon science.
-The :ref:`NIAC` supervises a technical committee to oversee the :ref:`NAPI` and the :ref:`ClassDefinitions`.
+The NIAC supervises a technical committee to oversee the :ref:`NAPI` and the :ref:`ClassDefinitions`.